rilesdg3/Data-Science-in-C-/README.md

 A collection of functions and classes to try and make data science in C++ easier

-Data Fram from https://github.com/hosseinmoein/DataFrame is used for some functions
+Data Fram from https://github.com/hosseinmoein/DataFrame is used for some functions MathGL and opencv are used plotting boost is used for date time, statistics and other as needed